-Rectal Prolapse Surgery
+Effective Care with Rectal Prolapse Surgery

-Surgical Treatment of Rectal Prolapse
+Surgical Treatment Of Rectal Prolapse

 Rectal prolapse happens when the rectum (the last section of the large intestine) loses its normal attachments, causing it to slide out through the anal orifice and turn inside out.